comob-project/snn-sound-localization/CODE_OF_CONDUCT.md

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behaviour.
+**Behaviour**: A serious violation of community standards, including sustained inappropriate behaviour.

 **Consequence**: A temporary ban from any sort of interaction or public